Planina Cave (sometimes also called Mali grad Cave) is located on the southern edge of Planina Field, in the immediate vicinity of the Ravbar tower.

-Features of the cave include a variety of chambers, numerous wonderful lakes and impressive dripstones.
-The cave is almost seven kilometres long and believed to be the largest water cave in Slovenia.
+It consists of various halls, many beautiful lakes and dripstones.
+The cave is almost seven kilometers long and is considered the largest water cave in Slovenia.

 Its other important feature is one of the largest confluences of underground rivers in Europe.
 Here, the river Rak, which flows from Rakov Škocjan, and the river Pivka, which flows from Postojna Cave, merge in the Unica River.